qrctrini/agentic_csv_analytics_rag/README.md

 OPENAI_API_KEY=<Open AI key>
 ```

-3. How to run
+2. How to run
 - Install poetry
 - Ensure that you are in the directory "insurance_analytic_rag"
-- Run command to start environment
+- Run commands to intall and start environment shell
 ```
+poetry install
 poetry shell
 ```
 - Run command to launch the GUI